dsmiller95/dsmiller95.github.io/content/posts/2020-05-31-Javascript-emulated-multithreading/index.md

 # Breaking it up

-The next piece we need is something which will control when this function should yield back to the main thread.
-In order to let all of the JS task queues clear, we have to put our execution onto the bottom of the macro-task queue.
+The next piece we need is something that will control when this function should yield back to the main thread.
+To let all of the JS task queues clear, we have to put our execution onto the bottom of the macro-task queue.
 We can do that with a setTimeout of a delay of 0: our callback will be called only once everything that was already on the macro-task queue is cleared.
 We'll use a callback to push the data out to what needs it:

 ```typescript
 function pullFromGenerator<T>(